 Where and how often do I tutor?

-- Right now, we hold classes in the Wayne State Macomb Education Center, 16480 Hall Road, Clinton Township, MI 48038.
-It’s on the Southwest corner of Hall and Garfield Roads
+- Right now, we hold classes on the campus of Macomb Community College in Clinton Township.
+It’s on the Southwest corner of Hall and Garfield Roads.

 Who will I tutor?